ibm-cloud-docs/cloud-object-storage/replication.md

 - Only new objects or new versions of the existing objects (created after the replication rule) are copied to the destination bucket.
 Existing objects can be replicated by
 - The metadata of the source object is applied to the replicated object.
-- Bi-directional replication rules between two buckets requires rules to be active on both buckets.
+- Bi-directional replication between two buckets requires rules to be active on both buckets.
 - Filters (prefix, tags) can be used to scope the replication rule to only apply to a subset of objects in a source bucket.

 ## Why use replication?